sid-chaubs/feedforward-net/README.md

-# mlp
+# Feedforward Neural Network
-A basic implementation for a multilayer perceptron
+A basic implementation for a multilayer perceptron / feedforward neural net